vineetvdubey/SimpleSearch/README.md

 run folder
 ```

-Here, *folder* represent the directory that contains the text files to be indexed and searched.
+Here, *folder* represent the directory path that contains the text files to be indexed and searched.